CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Evaluation

+\textbf{NOVA's branching structure provides fault tolerance, which closes the utility gap.} NOVA plans average close to one branch per tool call (39.7 per 41.1), whereas the unoptimized baseline has only 11.3 branches and 19.8 tool calls per plan (\cref{tab:plan_stats}; example plan in \cref{sec:app:example_plans:subsec:natural_products}).
+Without \texttt{verify\_hypothesis} or system-prompt instructions about which situations need verification, the planner either skips verification and fallbacks entirely or substitutes brittle structural checks on Q-VLM returns.
+Errors then cascade rather than triggering a recovery branch.
+Empirically, the unoptimized baseline only succeeds on short, mostly self-contained sequences (e.g., changing a font size, installing a browser extension), and fails on tasks requiring multiple sub-goals or many dependent edits.
+UITars with CaMeL-NOVA closes a 40\% gap at pass@3 (\cref{tab:vlm_security_comparison}).

+\textbf{Planner quality dominates utility.} On UITars's 60-task set, UITars, OpenCUA, and Claude reach 65.0\%, 66.7\%, and 68.3\% pass@5 under CaMeL-NOVA.
+The three are within 3.3 points of each other despite very different CUA backends.
+Performance is therefore primarily driven by the planner. \cref{tab:planner_model_comparison} compares 9 frontier planners on a 17-task subset: GPT-5 leads (12/17) followed by Grok-4 (10/17).
+Weaker planners fail in two ways: their plans omit fallback branches for unexpected UI states, and they lack robust multi-step strategies for navigating complex applications.
+Gemini 3 Pro, Gemini 2.5 Pro, and Claude Sonnet 4.5 additionally produce highly similar plans across runs at default sampling.
+Additional samples then rarely recover from earlier failures, so pass@k flattens (example plans in \cref{sec:app:example_plans:subsec:natural_products,sec:app:example_plans:subsec:natural_products_gemini3}).

+\textbf{Fides reaches comparable utility at much higher cost.} Fides-NOVA achieves 33.3\% pass@1 and 66.7\% pass@5 on the 60-task UITars set (\cref{sec:app:fides_utility,tab:fides_pass3_results}), confirming that NOVA generalizes across Dual-LLM substrates.
+The overhead profile, however, differs sharply.
+CaMeL-NOVA adds 1.88$\times$ tokens over the undefended agent, while Fides-NOVA adds 29.6$\times$ because it re-invokes the planner with the full history at every execution step rather than once.
+Adding Multi-Modal Consensus on top of CaMeL-NOVA raises the total to 6.57$\times$ (\cref{app:token_count}).

-\textbf{Cookie Popup Attack Performance. }This one-step attack succeeds when no defense is employed.
-With the DOM Consistency defense, the attack is blocked for static Google ad banners due to the ``Advertisement'' frame being detectable in the DOM, but HTML5 ads circumvent this by replacing the advertisement frame with a cookie frame in the DOM structure.
-With the Multi-Modal Consensus defense, distinguishing fabricated cookie banners from legitimate ones remains challenging without degrading benign task utility, consistent with weak success rates of prompt-based defenses \citep{evtimov2025wasp}.
-The attack generalizes to any highly predictable utility routine that must appear early in task execution, such as login verification or welcome screen dismissal.
-Detailed defense analysis is provided in \cref{app:cookie_attack_details}.
+\textbf{Both attacks succeed against our redundancy defenses.} \textit{1) Cookie Popup Attack:} the one-step attack succeeds with no defense.
+DOM Consistency blocks it on static Google banners via the ``Advertisement'' frame in the DOM, but fails on HTML5 banners, which replace the advertisement frame with a cookie frame.
+Multi-Modal Consensus struggles to distinguish fabricated cookie banners from legitimate ones without degrading utility, consistent with weak success rates of prompt-based defenses \citep{evtimov2025wasp}. \textit{2) Pixel Attack:} even under our strongest redundancy defense (Multi-Modal Consensus), configured to heavily prioritize security over utility with high false positive rates, the pixel attack evades both screenshot-based and DOM-enhanced Q-VLM verification (\cref{fig:pixel_attack}).
+Such attacks could be exploited by advertisers (e.g., pharmaceutical companies) to redirect CUA traffic to their product pages.
+We leave multi-objective and multi-Q-VLM pixel attacks to future work (details in \cref{app:cookie_attack_details,app:pixel_attack_details}).